 At the same time, comparing the active traffic with what’s allowed gives you valuable information about what isn’t happening but is allowed.
 With that information, you can further tighten your allowed network policies so that it removes superfluous connections and decreases your attack surface.

 Open source projects like https://github.com/kinvolk/inspektor-gadget may help with this, and commercial security solutions provide varying degrees of container network traffic analysis.

-Process whitelisting is a tried and true practice for identifying unexpected running processes.
-First, observe the application for a period of time to identify all processes that are executed in the normal course of the application behavior, then use this list as your whitelist against future application behavior.
+The process of using allow lists is a tried and true practice for identifying unexpected running processes.
+First, observe the application for a period of time to identify all processes that are executed in the normal course of the application behavior, then use this list as your allow list against future application behavior.

 Operationalizing runtime analysis at the process level is challenging; look to commercial security vendors that have experience in containers and Kubernetes.

 21) Compare and analyze different runtime activity in pods of the same deployments